-On behalf of the Warrior Family & Community, it is truly my pleasure to extend a warm and heartfelt welcome to you as we begin the 2021-2022 school year at Chatom Elementary School.
-The beginning of the school year is the time of year to reconnect with old friends and welcome new ones.
+On behalf of the Warrior Family & Community, it is truly my pleasure to extend a warm and heartfelt welcome to you as we begin the 2023-2024 school year at Chatom Elementary School.
 To those students and parents who are new to the Warrior family, we extend an especially warm welcome and best wishes for an exciting and productive year at your new school.
 To our returning Warrior students and families, welcome back and we look forward to seeing you again!

 We hope that you will quickly feel at home and become involved in the activities of our school through the PTC and your child's classroom program.
-As I begin my 2nd year as Principal of Chatom, I will continue to work diligently with parents and faculty to foster an atmosphere that promotes a learning community characterized by child centered instruction and decisions, academic excellence, trust, respect, community involvement, and recognition of both student and staff achievement.
+As I begin my 4th year as Principal of Chatom, I will continue to work diligently with parents and faculty to foster an atmosphere that promotes a learning community characterized by child-centered instruction and decisions, academic excellence, trust, respect, community involvement, and recognition of both student and staff achievement.